nileshhshinde29/myNotes/notes/Promise/JsQuestions.md

 - JSON.Stringify and JSON.parse
 - Pure Functions
 - this keyword
 - What is Closure?
 - What is Hoisting?
-- What is interceptors?
+- What is interceptors? : You can intercept requests or responses before they are handled by then or catch => 403 Forbidden
 - What are the datatype?
 - Difference between == & === ?
 - What is the difference between map and filter?